neurodivergent-survival-guide/neurodivergent-survival-guide/Neurodivergent Survival Guide: Complete Project Specification.md

 **Akathisia** - /struggles/akathisia.html
 Inner restlessness and overwhelming urge to move that feels impossible to satisfy.
 Page covers recognizing this neurological condition, distinguishing it from typical restlessness, and strategies for managing movement needs while addressing potential medication causes.

-**Stimming and Self-Regulation** - /struggles/stimming-and-self-regulation.html
+**Stimming and Sensory Regulation** - /struggles/stimming-and-sensory-regulation.html
-Repetitive behaviors that help you regulate but may draw unwanted attention.
-Page validates stimming while offering strategies for different social contexts.
+Repetitive behaviors and sensory-seeking activities that help you regulate but may draw unwanted attention.
+Page validates both stimming and sensory seeking while offering strategies for different social contexts and finding healthy sensory outlets.

-**Change and Transition Difficulties** - /struggles/change-and-transition-difficulties.html
-Trouble adapting to new environments, schedules, or life changes.
-Page provides frameworks for managing transitions and reducing associated stress.

 **Face Blindness** - /struggles/face-blindness.html
 Difficulty recognizing faces, even of familiar people.
 Page offers practical workarounds and social strategies for navigating this challenge.